GgvGomes/nlw_AI_foundations/README.md

 ## Description

-🚀 This application was created to test some Artificial Intelligence APIs.
+<p>🚀 This application was created to test some Artificial Intelligence APIs.<p>
-📱 This application is responsive to use in mobile devices.
+<p>📱 This application is responsive to use in mobile devices.<p>

 <h1 align="center">
     <a href="https://pt-br.reactjs.org/">🔗 How to use</a>